KaloudasDev/FiveM-SteamVerifier/README.md

 ---

 > **Tip:**
-> Ο Steam client **πρέπει να είναι ανοιχτός πριν την εκκίνηση του FiveM**, διαφορετικά η σύνδεση του παίκτη θα απορριφθεί.
+> Steam client **must be running before launching FiveM**, otherwise the player will be rejected.

 > **Warning:**
-> Οι παίκτες που προσπαθούν να μπουν χωρίς ανοιχτό Steam θα δουν το μήνυμα:
+> Players attempting to join without Steam running will receive:
 > *“Steam must be running to join this server.”*

 > **Caution:**
-> Σε περιπτώσεις προσωρινών προβλημάτων σύνδεσης με Steam, ίσως χρειαστεί επανεκκίνηση Steam και FiveM.
+> Temporary Steam connectivity issues may require restarting Steam and FiveM.

 ---